duxilio/dsm/README.md

 Usage: dsm [add | rm | show | pull | push] [args...]

 COMMANDS
-	add <reference> <secret>	encrypts and adds a secret to the manager rm <reference>				removes a secret from the manager show [<reference>]			either shows all encrypted secrets or decrypts and shows a secret pull						git pulls from the remote secrets repo push						git pushes to the remote secrets repo
+    add <reference> <secret> [<fields...>]  encrypts and adds a secret to the manager next to the main secret/field you can optionally also add other fields using the NAME=VALUE syntax e.g. dsm add kitten.io secretstr user=kitten token=123 rm <reference>                          removes a secret from the manager show [<reference>] [<field>]            either shows all encrypted secrets or decrypts and shows a specific secret pull                                    git pulls from the remote secrets repo push                                    git pushes to the remote secrets repo

 ENV vars
     DSM_PASSWORD                            the master password
     DSM_REMOTE_SECRETS_PATH                 the path to the remote secrets repo
 ```

 ### Global Installation